Help is Available

 Other local resources may be available in your community.
 To find a local counselor, look in the phone directory under Addictions: Gambling or search online for terms such as problem gambling counselor, gambling addiction treatment, or gambling addiction counseling.

-If you would like to schedule an appointment or have additional questions, please contact our Responsible Gaming Coordinator at (505) 221-9727 or our front office at (505) 841 -9700.
+If you would like to schedule a meeting for the Self-Exclusion program, please visit the Schedule Meeting for Self-Exclusion page or have additional questions, please contact our Responsible Gaming Coordinator at (505) 221-9727 or our front office at (505) 841 -9700.

 Compulsive & Problem Gambling Plan